-Tony Stephens, ACB’s Director of Development and Communications team, shared that “the more we engage individuals most at risk, the better we can create a pathway to empowerment the more they can play a leadership role toward securing full and equal inclusion and independence in our society”.
+Eric Bridges, ACB Executive Director, shared that “the more we engage individuals most at risk, the better we can create a pathway to empowerment the more they can play a leadership role toward securing full and equal inclusion and independence in our society”.

 The campaign aims to increase physical well-being by undertaking a health and wellness campaign entitled “Get Up & Get Moving,” bringing together partners from the public and private sectors to create opportunities for physical activity through safe peer-to-peer and social events, leveraging technology, when possible, to make mobility easy.

 ACB’s Campaign committee chair Tom Tobin, affirms that “the more we get up and get moving, the more we can come together and take back our health, showing the world that we can break down the barriers to independence when empowered with the right knowledge, tools, and desire.”

 What we experienced during the COVID-19 pandemic a powerful indicator of how a diminished physical, emotional, and social lifestyle can place a heavy weight on health and wellness.
 Now is the time we must drive a national campaign that gets Americans who are blind and visually impaired up and moving.